BeyondDuncan/Genetic-Algorithm-/README.md

+If you find this solver useful, please cite it.
+You are also welcome to send an email letting us know what you are using it for; then we can include it here as an example.
+If you would like to add some of your systems as unit tests, just create additional data files with new case identifiers and submit a pull request. @ beyondduncan@foxmail.com
 # Genetic-Algorithm-
 This program is to solve the problem of optimization by GA  <br/>
 *Date: 10:17-Dec-8th-2017, by Moyu Deng at UESTC*  <br/>